Who Dares Challenge Cooper’s Safety Rules?

 How about gun stores, where people handle guns like grocery store produce.
 No thought of muzzle discipline, and no big concern.

-And what about parades and ceremonies where real guns are used to pay tribute.
+What about parades and ceremonies where real guns are used to pay tribute.

 I actually heard an NRA Regional Training Counselor say that we shouldn't even point Blue Guns at each other.